nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

   - [9.5.
 Do the test](https://github.com/nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/blob/main/README.md#do-the-test)

 ## Hardware
+At the very beginning: let's introduce the hardware.

 On a QNAP NAS, I have the [Coral dual Edge TPU](https://coral.ai/products/m2-accelerator-dual-edgetpu) mounted on an [PCIe - Dual Edge TPU Adapter](https://github.com/magic-blue-smoke/Dual-Edge-TPU-Adapter).
 And this PCIe is plugged in the NAS and recognized by the OS.

 ## Docker Compose